 Quality Control and Testing

 Quality assurance and testing are part and parcel of the app development process.
 Following a strong testing strategy, you will have unit testing, integration testing, and user acceptance testing.
-Testing in regular intervals in the development lifecycle enables the discovery and rectification of bugs at the best possible point in time, reducing the likelihood of big problems after launch.
+Testing at regular intervals in the development lifecycle enables the discovery and rectification of bugs at the best possible point in time, reducing the likelihood of big problems after launch.
 You should also make sure that your app adheres to all the relevant security and compliance standards.

 Manage Resources and Budget